<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Practice makes perfect, right?

 Rambling on without any direction or sense is a quick way to lose a potential customer's interest.
-Take the time to run through the details of the sales demo, as well as familiarizing yourself with the lead.
+Take the time to run through the details of the sales demo by rehearsing what you plan to say a few times.
+Consider getting another sales team member to act out a demo meeting with you and provide feedback about your talking points, manner of speech, and body language if you're doing the meeting via videoconference tools.

 Be careful of coming across as too scripted, though.
 This can come across as disingenuous, rude, and actually unprofessional.